subhankaladi/GIAIC_PythonProjects_Assignment-4/Assignments_00-07/readme.md

 # Python Assignments Overview

-## 00 - Introduction
+## 00 - Introduction & Basic Python Scripts
-This section provides an introduction to Python, covering basic concepts such as syntax, variables, and how to run Python scripts.
+This section provides an introduction to Python, covering basic concepts such as syntax, variables, how to run Python scripts, printing output, taking user input, and simple calculations.

-## 01 - Basic Scripts
-Basic Python scripts introduce fundamental programming concepts like printing output, taking user input, and simple calculations.

-## 02 - Expressions
+## 01 - Expressions
 Expressions in Python include mathematical operations, logical conditions, and variable manipulations to create meaningful computations.

-## 03 - Lists
+## 02 - Lists
 Lists are an essential data structure in Python.
 This section covers list creation, indexing, slicing, appending, and common list operations.

+## 04 - If Statements
+Conditional statements allow decision-making in programs.
+This section explains `if`, `elif`, and `else` conditions for executing code based on logical expressions.

-## 04 - Dictionaries
+## 03 - Dictionaries
 Dictionaries store key-value pairs.
 This section explores creating dictionaries, accessing values, adding/removing items, and looping through dictionary elements.

-## 05 - If Statements
-Conditional statements allow decision-making in programs.
-This section explains `if`, `elif`, and `else` conditions for executing code based on logical expressions.

-## 06 - Loops & Control Flow
+## 05 - Loops & Control Flow
 Loops enable repetitive tasks in Python.
 This section covers `for` and `while` loops, along with control flow mechanisms like `break` and `continue`.

-## 07 - Functions & Information Flow
+## 06 - Functions
 Functions allow code reusability and modular programming.
-This section discusses defining functions, passing arguments, returning values, and information flow within a program.
+This section discusses defining functions, passing arguments, and returning values.

+## 07 - Information Flow
+Information flow refers to how data moves within a program.
+This section covers variable scope, data passing between functions, and best practices for organizing code.

 ---